PlayNetwork/playnetwork-sdk-nodejs/readme.md

 ### Provision

-This module can be used to interact with the [Playback API](https://provision-api.apps.playnetwork.com/v1/docs) to get activation information such as clientId/sharedSecret and a list of apps needed for installation or update.
+This module can be used to interact with the [Provision API](https://provision-api.apps.playnetwork.com/v1/docs) to get activation information such as clientId/sharedSecret and a list of apps needed for installation or update.

 * [getApplicationsStream](#getApplicationsStream)
 * [getClientCredentialsStream](#getClientCredentialsStream)